mausam-giri/php-server-emailer/README.md

         'smtp_debug' => 0, // optional if you want to get debug information
     ];

+    // Set body content for the HTML Template and
+    // variable to replace in HTML Template
     $body = array(
         "template_file" => dirname(__FILE__). '\template\contact-us.html',
         "placeholders" => $placeholders